Are cotton or felt hats adequate head protection against highly toxic pesticides?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-The correct answer indicates that cotton or felt hats are not adequate head protection against highly toxic pesticides.
-This is because such materials do not provide a sufficient barrier to prevent pesticide exposure.
+Cotton or felt hats are not considered adequate head protection against highly toxic pesticides.
+This is primarily because these materials do not provide a sufficient barrier to prevent pesticide exposure.
+When handling highly toxic substances, appropriate personal protective equipment (PPE) is essential to minimize the risk of absorption through the skin or inhalation.

 Subscribe